-“In Financial Services today there is greater focus on making sure customers can afford the products being marketed to them,” says Clive Gosling, Head of Consulting for Experian Marketing Services.
+“In Financial Services today there is a greater focus on making sure customers can afford the products being marketed to them,” says Clive Gosling, Head of Consulting for Experian Marketing Services.
 “New legislation like the Mortgage Market Review as well as scrutiny from the Financial Conduct Authority means brands need to put the customer first.
 They must be confident that they have in place the right processes to ensure both their brand and their customers are protected.”

 - Hidden Gems.
 Many lower-income areas have affluent “pockets.”
 Use Zillow to discover hidden homes with high price points.
-Adjust marketing collateral for these areas to include products and services for higher income residents.
+Adjust marketing collateral for these areas to include products and services for higher-income residents.

 - Dig Into Demographics.
 Real estate apps also share key demographics on specific school districts and areas.
 Are there areas with high ESL populations?
 Use marketing templates to customize brochures, banners, and other ads easily to reach consumers in their first language.